 - Courses taken on Letter of Permission will not count as course attempts under the continuation of study regulations nor will the grades count in the semester average, the overall academic average, or your specialization average (as applicable).
 They will appear as CRD on your academic record.

-- You are responsible for ensuring that the host institution forwards the official transcripts directly to the attention of the Special Studies Clerk in Enrolment Services, Office of Registrarial Services.
+- You are responsible for ensuring that the host institution forwards the official transcripts directly to the attention of the Academic Records Coordinator in Enrolment Services, Office of Registrarial Services.
 If the transcript is not received by the 20th class day of the semester following completion of the courses, a grade of 000 will be entered.

 - Courses taken on a Letter of Permission do NOT appear on your official University of Guelph transcript.
 There will be, however, a notation on your official University of Guelph transcript that credit(s) has been granted for courses taken at another university.